Skip to main content

 noetl auth login --browser

-# optional login hint and callback port override
+# Optional login hint and callback port override

 noetl auth login --browser-pkce --auth0 [email protected] --pkce-port 8765

-Then run authenticated commands through gateway:
+Then run authenticated commands through the gateway:

-noetl --gateway catalog register tests/fixtures/playbooks/quantum_cudaq/quantum_cudaq.yaml
+noetl --context gke-prod catalog register tests/fixtures/playbooks/quantum_cudaq/quantum_cudaq.yaml

-noetl --gateway exec tests/quantum/cudaq_ai_pipeline -r distributed
+noetl --context gke-prod exec tests/quantum/cudaq_ai_pipeline -r distributed

-For password grant without storing secret in local config, pass it per-command or via ephemeral env var:
+For password grant without storing the secret in local config, pass it per-command or via ephemeral env var:

 noetl auth login --auth0 [email protected] --password --auth0-client-secret "$AUTH0_CLIENT_SECRET"